 Figure 4. mRNA interactome capture provides experimental evidence of RNA-binding for many predicted Arabidopsis RBPs.

-Members of predicted Arabidopsis RBPs families identified as At-RBPs (green) and candidate At-RBPs (blue).
+Members of predicted Arabidopsis RBPs families identified as At-RBPs (green), candidate At-RBPs (blue), or only in input proteome (black).
 Proteins with prior experimental evidence of RNA-binding are underlined, proteins not detected in the input proteome are in italic.
+CID: CTC-interacting domain, PUM: Pumilio, NTF2: Nuclear Transport Factor 2, LARP: La-related protein, UPF: Up-frameshift protein, GR-RBP: Glycine-rich RNA-binding protein, PTB: polypyrimidine tract-binding protein, EJC: exon junction complex.

 Arabidopsis YTH domain proteins identified in input proteome, At-RBPs, candidate At-RBPs and schematic representation of annotated domains.
+CPSF30 gives rise to two transcripts, a longer one containing a YTH domain and a shorter one without this domain.

-Meta-transcript analysis showing enrichment of m6A sites within a 100 nucleotide window upstream of PAC sites, and depletion of m6A sites downstream of PAC sites, based on PAC sites from (Wu et al., 2011; left panel) and (Sherstnev et al., 2012; right panel).
-Effect sizes are given as log10-transformed odds ratios (OR) and are shown by the red lines; the red shaded areas show 95% confidence intervals of the log10-transformed OR’s.
+Meta-transcript analysis showing enrichment of m6A sites within a 100 nucleotide window upstream, and depletion of m6A sites downstream of polyadenylation sites, based on polyadenylation cluster (PAC) sites from Wu et al., 2011 (left panel) and cleavage sites from Sherstnev et al., 2012 (right panel).
+Effect sizes are given as log10-transformed odds ratios (OR) and are shown by the red lines; the red shaded areas show 95% confidence intervals of the log10-transformed ORs.
 Statistical significance of the enrichment/depletion at the FDR = 0.001 level is denoted by the top blue bars.

 Arabidopsis Alba domain family members identified in input proteome, At-RBPs, candidate At-RBPs, and schematic representation of annotated domains.